Next Start

 There’s no safety system on a vehicle more important than the braking system.
 This system helps slow down the rotation of the wheels when the brake pedal is depressed, ensuring a vehicle comes to a complete stop.

 There’s a lot going on within a braking system during this process.
-Keep reading to learn more about the different types of systems, the parts they include and how they work.
+Keep reading to learn more about the different types of car brakes, the parts they include and how they work.

 Types of Braking Systems